chrisnovakovic/log.c/README.md

 #### log_add_fp(FILE *fp, int level)
 One or more file pointers where the log will be written can be provided to the library by using the `log_add_fp()` function.
-The data written to the file output is of the following format:
+The data written to the file output is of a format like the following:

 ```
 2047-03-11 20:18:26 TRACE src/main.c:11: Hello world